skywarth/annals-of-disco/software/architecture/SOLID.md

 ### Dependency Injection

-In this context, it means instead of creating the ICarService instance directly in the CarController, we add a construct method which takes a parameter with type of ICarService.
+In this context; it means instead of creating the ICarService instance directly in the CarController, we add a construct method which takes a parameter with type of ICarService.
 Dependency injection greatly reduced coupling.

 ```
 class CarController(){